raspberrypilearning/relax-stretch/en/step_1.md

 If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/sit-stretch/print){:target="_blank"}.

-Here is a link to the completed project [rpf.io/p/en/sit-stretch-get](http://rpf.io/p/en/sit-stretch-get).
+Here is a link to the [completed project and an example of a completed challenge](http://rpf.io/p/en/sit-stretch-get){:target="_blank"}.

 --- /collapse ---